epfl-ada/ada-2021-project-gag/README.md

 **Party_distribution :**  Import data from speaker_attributes.parquet.
 For each year, extract politicians which are speakers of sport quotes and their political parties.
 First analysis of the distribution of sport quotes over political parties.

-# Question for TA :
+# Questions for TAs :
-We have tried to stay very broad in the questions that we could ask ourselves, but we may have cited too many or some may be too difficult.
+We tried to stay very broad in the questions that we could ask ourselves, but we may have cited too many or some may be too difficult.
 Even though we have a pretty clear idea of what we want to do and how we want to do it, we though it was more interesting to put a bit more here so that you can give your feedback on all our ideas before we discard some.
 So we would like your opinion on which are the most interesting aspects to deal with.

-In addition, we have plenty of ideas to improve the methods or the analysis.
-Our approach is a bit incremental : we first want to extract the most important information and perform the main analysis and add more if it ended up being to easy/fast.
-An indication on what you think is reasonable or not, or too easy would be great.